I know it’s summer when we wade out

-We are delighted that award-winning poet James Crews will be joining us for our upcoming symposium: Radical Aliveness and Belonging: Exploring the Intersections of Spirituality and Social Change.
-Please join us for this special event.
+We are delighted and grateful that award-winning poet James Crews participated in our symposium: Radical Aliveness and Belonging: Exploring the Intersections of Spirituality and Social Change which took place on September 27, 2019,

 This site is brought to you by A Network for Grateful Living, a 501(c)(3) nonprofit.
 All donations are fully tax deductible in the U.S.A.